anewusername/opencl_fdfd/README.md

 The default solver (opencl_fdfd.cg_solver(...)) located in main.py implements the E-field wave operator directly (ie, as a list of OpenCL instructions rather than a matrix).
-Additionally, there is a slower (and slightly more versatile) sovler in csr.py which attempts to solve an arbitrary sparse matrix in compressed sparse row (CSR) format using the same conjugate gradient method as the default solver.
+Additionally, there is a slower (and slightly more versatile) solver in csr.py which attempts to solve an arbitrary sparse matrix in compressed sparse row (CSR) format using the same conjugate gradient method as the default solver.
 The CSR solver is significantly slower, but can be very useful for testing alternative formulations of the FDFD wave equation.